ROCm/rocm-install-on-linux/docs/install/prerequisites.rst

 ROCm doesn't currently support integrated graphics.
 If your system has an AMD IGP installed, disable it in the BIOS prior to using ROCm.
-If the driver can enumerate the IGP, the ROCm runtime might crash the system, even in case where omission was specified via `HIP_VISIBLE_DEVICES <https://rocm.docs.amd.com/en/latest/conceptual/gpu-isolation.html#hip-visible-devices>`_.
+If the driver can enumerate the IGP, the ROCm runtime might crash the system, even when omission was specified via `HIP_VISIBLE_DEVICES <https://rocm.docs.amd.com/en/latest/conceptual/gpu-isolation.html#hip-visible-devices>`_.